Chakkar (film): Production

 The film was officially announced in 2019 with Feroze Khan and Mawra Hocane in the leading cast.
-In early 2020, it revealed that Khan has been replaced by Ahsan Khan while Neelam Muneer has replaced Hocane.
+In early 2020, it was revealed that Khan has been replaced by Ahsan Khan while Neelam Muneer has replaced Hocane.
 The film's principal photography began in March 2020 in Karachi.
 The film was wrapped up on 27 December 2020.

 Soundtrack

 The music of the film is composed by Naveed Naushad.

 Release

 In January 2021, it was announced that it is set to be released on the occasion of Eid-ul-Fitr 2022.
 It had a world television premiere on Eid al-Adha, 10 July 2022, on ARY Digital.